 In essence, the cost of a website depends on the number and complexity of web pages as well as the extent of customization.
 Building a website is an elaborate process that includes various elements.
 So let’s have a look at the main factors that decide the web design cost.

 Designing a new website from scratch is generally twice as expensive as redesigning an existing layout.
 The reason for this is obvious — creating something from nothing takes more thought, time, and energy and will thus cost more money.
-However, if your current website isn’t fully functional and doesn’t match your intent or vision, you’ll be better off with a brand new web design.
+However, if your current website isn’t fully functional and doesn’t match your intent or vision, you’ll be better off with a brand new web design and a migration to a better content management system.
+For a seamless migration, keep a website migration checklist and monitor every step.

 One of the biggest factors determining a website’s cost is page count.
 Single-page websites (also called one-pagers) that aim to present a business or pitch an idea typically don’t require a complex design.
 But if you need an extensive e-commerce website with separate pages for each product line and integrated e-commerce tools, be prepared to pay more.